 Combine all the ingredients in a high-speed blender and blend until smooth and creamy.**

-Adjust any ingredients according to your taste and serve immediately.
+Adjust any ingredient according to your taste and serve immediately.

 Store leftover smoothie in an airtight container in the refrigerator for 1 day.